SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-17-education-and-antisemitism.md

 _Research &amp; Politics_  <sup id="fn1a">[[1]](#fn1)</sup> that discusses exactly this.

-They study a level of antisemitism in a sample of people, by responses to a survey that gauge how often (bad) stereotypes about Jews are confirmed.
+They study a level of antisemitism in a sample of people, by responses to a survey that gauges how often (bad) stereotypes about Jews are confirmed.
 However, there's a twist:
 1. They do this world-wide in over 100 countries, stratifying the antisemitism results by country.
 2. Then they  note for each country whether it had endorsed UN resolutions